m-mango/bavarian-forest-visitor-monitoring-dssgx-24/README.md

     aws sso login --profile my-dev-aws-profile
     ```

+    b. **Run the `docker build` command** to first build the Docker image needed to run the code.
+For further details, check the `Makefile`.

     c. **Run the `docker run` command** to run a container based on the previously built image.
 For further details on how to specify the `run` command, check the [Makefile](Makefile).